bmuschko/gradle-cargo-plugin/README.md

 * `log`: The Cargo log file of your local container (defaults to writing to the console).
 * `logLevel`: The log level to run the container with (optional).
 The valid levels are `low`, `medium` and `high`.
 * `homeDir`: The home directory of your local container.
+* `configFile`: The [configuration files](http://cargo.codehaus.org/Configuration+files+option) you want to add to your container's configuration.
+The `configFile` is a closure itself and requires you to provide the attributes `file` and `todir`.
+Multiple configuration file be defined by creating more than one `configFile` closure.

 Within `local` you can define properties for specific local containers.
 At the moment the following containers are supported defined by these closures: